 Students pursuing studies under F-1 or J-1 status in the U.S. require specific documentation for entry into the U.S. One such requirement is an unexpired F-1 or J-1 entry visa sticker/stamp in the student’s passport.

-*IMPORTANT: Citizens of Canada and Bermuda are exempt from the U.S. entry visa sticker/stamp requirement, but they MUST possess all other required documentation when entering the U.S. through a U.S. “Port of Entry (POE)”.
+*IMPORTANT: Citizens of Canada and Bermuda are exempt from the U.S. entry visa sticker/stamp requirement.
+However, they MUST possess all other required documentation when entering the U.S. through a U.S. Port of Entry (POE.

-There are two (2) “Categories” of U.S. immigration statuses that allow for study in the U.S.: The “F-1 Student” category and the “ J-1 Exchange Visitor” student category.
-Both statuses fall under the “Nonimmigrant” category, requiring full-time enrollment during an MIT program’s required academic terms, such as fall and spring.
-For an alphabetical listing all of the “Nonimmigrant” U.S.statusclassifications and specific requirements refer to the U.S. Department of State (DOS) website.
+There are two (2) “Categories” of U.S. immigration statuses that allow for study in the U.S.: The “F-1 Student” category and the “J-1 Exchange Visitor” student category.
+Both statuses fall under the “Nonimmigrant” category, requiring full-time enrollment during the required academic terms of an MIT program, such as the fall and spring terms.
+For an alphabetical listing of all of the “Nonimmigrant” U.S.statusclassifications and specific requirements, refer to the U.S. Department of State (DOS) website.

 - Obtaining A U.S. Visa Sticker/Stamp